-Find a space without people, remove your mask and breathe normally for a few minutes before donning it again, Dryden suggests.
+Find a space without people, remove your mask, and breathe normally for a few minutes before donning it again, Dryden suggests.

-At the same time, make sure you aren’t obstructing your breathing with other behaviors like slouching.
+At the same time, make sure you aren’t obstructing your breathing with behaviors like slouching.
 “Good posture helps the lungs expand,” Dryden says.
 “And since sitting can make it more difficult to fill the lungs, just standing and taking a deep breath does wonders.”

 Lower the intensity and length of workouts.

 People who live by their daily runs or like to bike around town face additional challenges.
 “If you’re exerting yourself or exercising, your respiration and heart rate speed up and your temperature rises,” Dryden says.
 “Wearing a mask intensifies all of that.”